Raijeee/SleepSync/README.md

         )
         self.add_widget(self.data_tables)
 ```
 This is the python code behind the <HistoryScreen> in KivyMD.
 Unlike all the other codes, this one works in reverse and requires data input from the database itself.
 So this code uses the db.query_sleep() function which as explained earlier, queries the database with all the information within the "sleepdata" database.
 Other than that I used the built-in KivyMD MDDataTable to create the table itself, specifying the size, position column and row of the table.

+The most confusing part of this was the creation of the data table.
+At first, I thought the table will be created using KivyMD, but I was wrong.
+By reseraching and asking my teacher, I came to the conclusion that the table has to be created on python.
+By looking at the KivyMD resources website, I was able to craft a table that looked half decent with all the columns and shown data in the table.
+Importing the data from the database was also a straightforward task as I just had to use the function that I have created earlier.

 ## Ecryption and hashing functions: